datarobot-oss/terraform-aws-dr-infra/README.md

 #### Description
 Uses the [terraform-helm-release](https://github.com/terraform-module/terraform-helm-release) module to install the `https://kubernetes.github.io/ingress-nginx/ingress-nginx` helm chart into the `ingress-nginx` namespace.

+The `ingress-nginx` helm chart will trigger the deployment of an AWS Network Load Balancer to act as ingress for the DataRobot application.
+When `internet_facing_ingress_lb` is `true`, the NLB will be of type `internet-facing`.
+When `internet_facing_ingress_lb` is `false`, the NLB will be of type `internal`.

-The `ingress-nginx` helm chart will trigger the deployment of an AWS Network Load Balancer terminating TLS using either the certificate specified with the `existing_acm_certificate_arn` variable or the certificate created in the ACM module if `create_acm_certificate` is true.
+By default this NLB will terminate TLS using either the certificate specified with the `existing_acm_certificate_arn` variable or the certificate created in the ACM module if `create_acm_certificate` is `true`.
+It is possible not to use ACM at all by setting `create_acm_certificate` to `false` and overriding the `controller.service.targetPorts.https` setting as demonstrated in the [complete example](examples/complete).

 #### IAM Policy
 Not required